Listing Information

 Describe your farm operation

-In 2023 we enter our ninth season of full-time farming, with about 2.5 acres in production including four stationary unheated high-tunnels (30’x60’), and six moveable “caterpillar” tunnels (16’ x 100’).
-We sell through a local farmers market, a self-serve farmstore, a farm membership program and a regional food hub, a local grower's cooperative.
-We grow organically and with minimal tillage techniques but do not currently undergo organic certification.
+In 2024 we enter our tenth season of full-time farming, with about 2.5 acres in production including four stationary unheated high-tunnels (30’x 60’) and six moveable “caterpillar” tunnels (16’ x 100’).
+We sell through a local farmers market, a self-serve farmstore, a farm membership program and a local grower's cooperative.
+We grow organically and with minimal tillage techniques but have not yet completed organic certification.

 From May to October we attend the farmers market in Hamilton on Saturday mornings and serve a seasonal farm membership of about 110 households.
 Our self-serve farmstand is open year-round, including acting as the pickup point for a 75-household winter farm membership from November-April.
-As a four-season farm, we have opportunities for farm crew to work year-round with options ranging from half to full-time for the winter months to ensure some recovery and rest while also meeting people’s financial needs.
+As a four-season farm, we offer year-round employment options for crew who demonstrate good attitude, skills, and initiative during the main season.
+Winter options range from half to full-time to ensure some recovery and rest while also meeting people’s financial needs.

 Describe the work to be performed by applicant